Your EV and PHEV Charging Options in Perth

 A growing option for Perth businesses

 More local businesses, councils, and fleet operators are installing workplace charging.
 This can be valuable for drivers who stop at the office most days or for fleets transitioning to EVs.
+Businesses in Welshpool, Kewdale, and the Cannington industrial area are increasingly adding EV charging to their facilities, both for staff vehicles and fleet operations.

 If you are considering adding an EV to your business fleet, New Town Toyota can help you plan charging around your daily operations.